In this review, I want to help you find the best business intelligence tools and other reporting software.

 InetSoft was dinged a bit in the usability department, as the tutorial library could be built out to include much more material for the common user.
 Furthermore, there are reports that customer service takes some time to respond, though this was not something I experienced first-hand.

-Seamlessly integrate InetSoft components into your application at many different levels.
+Nevertheless, a technical team can integrate InetSoft components into your application at many different levels.
 You can integrate into an existing environment in a variety of ways, like using CSS Interface Customization, Dashboard Integration, IFrame Integration, JSP Tag Library for J2EE Environment, SOAP Web Services, building a custom report tree or list, and more.

 Other than the minor usability complaints, the only major con to note would be the learning curve associated with any robust platform.
 Particularly, it was time-consuming to do a replacement of root level blocks on the worksheet and then when trying to alter data source for the worksheet blocks.